leonardbereska/leonardbereska.github.io/_posts/2018-10-24-whycatholic.md

 the shooting people were horrible. and the people shot were horrible.

+--

 How do they manage to disagree at all?
 And what do they *believe*?

 **Reasonoblis**: Did you hear of that islamists shooting up that writer?

 **Simplidealo**: Yes, that was horrible.
-But why is it worth mentioning that they were  muslim?
-These are radical terrorists and not true *believers*.
+But why is it worth mentioning, that they were muslims?
+They were radical terrorists and not true *believers*.

 **Reasonoblis**: I don't seem to see what you mean, at the same time, I completely agree with what you are saying:
 They are radical, and terrorists, and most certainly have false *beliefs*.
-But this almost the definition of Islamism, don't you think?
+But this is almost the definition of Islamism, don't you think?

 **Simplidealo**: Islam is a religion like every other.
 False.
-Nevertheless we need to respect and tolerate every religion and culture equally.
+Despite its falsehood, we need to respect and tolerate every religion and culture equally.
 This is our core value.
 This is also why I also condemn the racist writings of that writer.
 She just wanted to stir up hate.
 Maybe it had to come this way after all.

-**Reasonoblis**: 'It was god's revenge', that's what they would say.
+**Reasonoblis**: 'It was god's revenge', that's what they would say...
 But why racist?
-I don't like that writer, that's for sure, she is also making fun of the pope and the Catholic church.
+I don't like that writer, that's for sure, she is also making fun of the pope and the Catholic church and that is horrible.
 But what does being muslim have to do with race?